She was tired. Tired of yelling. Tired of screaming at the door. Tired of asking questions that never got answered. She was tired of being tired!

 Small as it was, the laughter seemed to echo off the walls of her cell, taunting her, bring tears to her eyes.
 She balled herself up against the far wall and buried her head in her hands.
 Why did she do this?
 Why would she insist on torturing her like this?!
 Surely she had better things to do.
 Surely she realized how terribly upset it made her.
 Why would anyone take pleasure in hurting another person this way?

 It stopped just as suddenly as it began, and she timidly picked her head out of her lap, glancing at the door.
 She was still there, that face was still staring at her going to pieces, but she did nothing about it.
-Instead the face got suddenly closer to the glass, if only by a fraction, and lifted her eyebrows.
+Instead she watched as she moved closer to the glass, if only by a fraction, and lifted her eyebrows.
 "Sweet dreams, dear," and with a metallic bang the trapdoor fell shut.

 Hi!
 For those of you that are just checking out this fiction, welcome!
 For those of you who are a fan of the Moments Series, welcome back!
 I hope you'll enjoy this fiction.
 It's the second in the Moments Series, a series that is an attempt at an accurate portrayal of Belle's perspective during the Once Upon a Time series.
 This fiction features everything that happened in Storybrooke from the moment that Belle is in the asylum in "Skin Deep" up to the moment that Regina gives her Lacey's memories in "Lacey".